 Australia unveils massive new shipbuilding plan

-Australia revealed details of a massive shipbuilding strategy Tuesday, its largest peacetime naval investment, with plans to construct dozens of new submarines and frigates to shore up its defense capabilities.
-Prime Minister Malcolm Turnbull said the Aus$89 billion package - first flagged in 2015 to replace its ageing fleets - would boost local industry, with up to 5,000 jobs created in shipbuilding directly and double that in the supply chain.
+Australia's US$66 billion shipbuilding plan will produce nine frigates and 12 offshore patrol vessels, as well as a dozen new submarines.
+SYDNEY: Australia revealed details of a massive shipbuilding strategy on Tuesday , its largest peacetime naval investment, with plans to construct dozens of new submarines and frigates to shore up its defence capabilities.

 Discussions